 Since 1987, what young minds have taught me in my thousands of sessions with them (both one-on-one and in the classroom) is that they appreciate things that are simple, fun, and practical.
 They respond to pictures, stories, game-like "what if?" experiments, and real-world examples.
 They prefer handiwork over paperwork.
 Most importantly, students love to personalize -- really understand -- what they are learning rather than merely to read books or to memorize things.
-Effective teaching can take advantage of these elements.

 REMOVING THE WORRIES

 Families are concerned with time and money.
 Thus, clients are welcome to cancel at no charge!
 Cost is always negotiable on a case-by-case basis.
 Students enjoy the lesson or it's free.